Uptane Standard for Design and Implementation 2.1.0

-- A public key infrastructure supporting the required metadata production/signing roles on each repository:
+- A public key infrastructure supporting the required metadata production and signing roles on each repository:

-- Root - Certificate authority for the Uptane ecosystem.
-Distributes public keys for verifying all the other roles’ metadata
+- Root - The certificate authority for the Uptane ecosystem.
+Distributes public keys for verifying all the other roles’ metadata.

 - A secure way for ECUs to know the time.